acnapie1/acnapie1/README.md

 ## About Me

-<br>🧠 I’m currently learning: How to code AI.
+🧠 I’m currently learning: How to code AI.
 <br>📂 I’m working on: I am currently building a website called Starter Fin.
 It has all the information needed to start a fish tank.
 <br>👋 I’m open to: freelance and job opportunities
 <br>👀 More about me: I am a dedicated cat mom who enjoys farming and art.